 By making our products the time-honored traditional artisanal way by hand, we also keep those skills alive and teach more people in them.
 That’s a big part of why we’re creating a new Rawganique lifestyle store in Blaine, WA, to make it into a forum for local artisans to showcase their work, teach classes in sewing, felting, knitting, weaving, spinning, shoemaking, rope twisting, paper making, soap making, and a lot of homesteading and do-it-yourself projects.
 I’d like to show young people growing up here that there’s a good alternative to conventional industrial sweatshop production imported from places the consumer is not connected with or even know how these products are made.
 I’d like to stimulate visitors and locals alike to think about natural products they can create at their homes, with their hands and only basic mechanical tools, and create at least a side-income from it.
 That’s a very empowering part of our work and one I’m very proud of.

-What are ways people can live a more “off the grid” lifestyle — even if they’re located in an urban center?
+What are some ways people can live a more “off the grid” lifestyle — even if they’re located in an urban center?

 There are unlimited opportunities to purify our lives wherever we live.
 I remember the City of Vancouver giving out free worm composting bins to people, which is a great way to recycle nutrients and turn a waste product into a source of super-healthy foods.
 There are often farms located just outside cities that welcome visitors and offer work-stay programs.
-There’s the buy local movement.
-And many municipalities have financial incentives to switch to energy saving appliances, heat pumps, and LED.
+There’s the buy-local movement.
+And many municipalities have financial incentives to switch to energy-saving appliances, heat pumps, and LED.
 There’s a lot more - it all starts with awareness, questioning, and making basic food, shelter, and clothing choices that are natural, chemical-free, sweatshop-free.

 If you could recommend people swap out just one synthetic/conventional item for something you offer. what would it be?

 I’d like to mention three places to start, actually.
 One, bedding, simply because we spend a third of our time in direct contact.
 The second is replacing a vinyl shower or window curtain with an organic natural fiber curtain to eliminate exposure to the outgassing of vinyl.
 The third is switching to knit, elastic-free underwear and footwear, for better breathability of the skin in enclosed areas.
-Any one of those three areas make a huge difference.
+Anyone of those three areas make a huge difference.

 When do you feel the most hopeful for the future?

-When I see the excitement in people’s eyes when they see and touch and talk about our organic hemp and flax-linen products, and exclaim ‘I never knew you could make all that all natural, chemical-free, sweatshop-free in this day and age!'
+When I see the excitement in people’s eyes when they see and touch and talk about our organic hemp and flax-linen products, and exclaim ‘I never knew you could make all that all-natural, chemical-free, sweatshop-free in this day and age!'